 Most spectrometers measure the intensity of emitted or transmitted light at a given wavelength; other spectrometers, called mass spectrometers, measure the mass of small charged particles instead.
-Both kinds of spectrometers are invaluable tools for chemists and enjoy a wide range of uses in scientific experiments.
+While these functions may make one question whether a spectrometer is practical, both kinds of spectrometers are invaluable tools for chemists and enjoy a wide range of uses in scientific experiments.

 Identifying Functional Groups